 Now we need to run

 then you should pick another free port that will be occupied.
-For

 2.2.3.
 Creating Blockstore¶

-Before we run Iroha container, we should create persistent volume to store files, storing blocks for the chain.
+Before we run Iroha container, we may create a persistent volume to store files, storing blocks for the chain.
 It is done via the following command:

 docker volume create blockstore

-To keep things simple, in this guide we will create a network containing only one node.
-To understand how to run several peers, follow this guide.
+To keep things simple, in this guide we will create a network containing only a single node.
+To understand how to run several peers, follow Deploying Iroha

 git clone -b master https://github.com/hyperledger/iroha --depth=1

---depth=1 option allows us to download only latest commit and
+--depth=1 option allows us to download only the latest commit and

 save some time and bandwidth.
 If you want to get a full commit history, you